 Vocational Technology Certificates

 Soldering courses are included in construction, welding and electronics technology certificate programs offered at community and technical colleges.
-Certificate programs may be completed in 6-12 months, and courses might include metal cutting and brazing in addition to soldering.
+Certificate programs can be completed in 6-12 months.
+Courses might include:

 Associate's Degree in Welding Technology

 Undergraduate programs in welding technology often provide soldering courses as a part of the curriculum.
-Other courses in these 2-year programs can include techniques in gas welding, occupational safety and applied math.
+Other courses in these 2-year programs can include:

 Related to How to Choose Soldering Courses and Schools